 |Carnival Pride, editorial use only.|

 The staff personnel work long hours.
 The crew (housekeeping, wait staff) will bunk in shared quarters on Deck 1, maybe Deck 2.
 Staff (entertainment, supervisors) may or may not share quarters and may be on Decks 2 and/or 3.
 Your traditional officers (including the cruise director, chef and maybe the assistants) may have staterooms where the passengers are: Decks 4, 5, 6 or higher.
 Of course the captain has a nice stateroom, perhaps a suite.

 |The staff makes towel animals overnight on the lido deck|

 Everyone, regardless of rank, works 10-14 hours but they do get breaks and they get to go ashore when in port.
-The wait staff works hard: they work the morning breakfast buffet, afternoon tea and dinner in the dining rooms.
-Your room is serviced twice a day (making up the room when you leave in the morning and turn-down service, complete with a towel animal), plus there is room service.
+The wait staff works hard: they work the buffets, afternoon tea and meals in the dining rooms and on the private island days.
+Your room is serviced twice a day (making up the room when you leave in the morning and turn-down service in the evening, complete with a towel animal), plus there is room service.

 |Editorial Purposes Only|

 In the morning, around 5AM or 6AM, someone is literally swabbing the deck, chairs are being readied and the pool has already been serviced.
 The fitness center usually opens up then and yoga or spin classes start.